-See recipes below for homemade copper cleaner using natural ingredients, to keep your copper clean for less.
+Here are recipes for homemade copper cleaner and polish using natural ingredients, to keep your copper clean for less.

 However, when it comes to cleaning copper you don't have to buy commercial products, and for cleaning any kind of copper cooking utensil I don't recommend it for sure.